 Krishna enjoyed the book Living with the Himalayan Masters by Swami Rama where he speaks about his experiences with teachers like Tagore, Mahatma Gandhi, Sri Aurobindo, and Ramana Maharshi.

-Swami Rama throws up quite a few interesting results on google…on the one hand he is a pioneer of meditation and on the other he has had a controversial reputation
+Swami Rama throws up quite a few interesting results on google…on the one hand he is a pioneer of meditation and on the other he has had a controversial reputation.

 Sreeraj found the title of this book by a Japanese author interesting and hence began to read.
 The Memory Police by Yoko Ogawa is speculative mystery fiction.
 The premise is interesting- disappearing things on an island lead to loss of memory of those things.
 The Memory Police ensures that not a shred of memory remains on the island; even calendars are removed as time is linked to memory.
 Even the island forgets that it exists.
 Ogawa creates a techless dystopia where memory itself is a crime and examines the irrationality posed by extreme surveillance.
 “I enjoyed the way there is a novel within a novel in this book and how Kafkaesque the premise is,” Sreeraj said.